Google Scholar page here

 Submitted or In Press

 MC Quinzin, J Sandoval-Castillo, JM Miller, LB Beheregaray, MA Russello, EA Hunter, JP Gibbs, W Tapia, F Villalva, A Caccone.
-In revision.
-“Genetically informed captive breeding of hybrids with an extinct species of Galapagos giant tortoise”
+In press.
+“Genetically informed captive breeding of hybrids with an extinct species of Galapagos giant tortoise”.
+Conservation Biology. doi: 10.1111/cobi.13319

 JM Miller*, MC Quinzin*, DL Edwards, DAR Eaton, EL Jensen, MA Russello, JP Gibbs, W Tapia, D Rueda, A Caccone.
 2018.
 “Genome-wide assessment of diversity and divergence among extant Galapagos giant tortoise species.”
 Journal of Heredity.
 109, 611–619. doi: doi.org/10.1093/jhered/esy031